OdatNurd/OverrideAudit/README.md

 Any *simple* overrides that a package has will be listed below it in the report and support context menu entries that allow you to quickly open or diff that particular override.

+As with the `Package Report`, a context menu item is presented on package names to allow a quick bulk diff of overrides in that package.

 ### `OverrideAudit: Diff Single Override` ###